Welcome to another week of Dear Duolingo, an advice column just for language learners. Catch up on past installments here.

 Let’s take a closer look at grammatical gender in Romance languages, since that includes French (which you’re studying, Noun-Plussed!) and since these are some of the most popular languages on Duolingo.

-You might have heard of the basic pattern in Spanish, that words ending in -o are masculine and words ending in -a are feminine.
-That's mostly true, and we'll get into the full set of rules in another post, but a natural question often asked by people who only know a grammatical-gender-less language is, well, why?
-There's no special reason for these vowels to be associated with these genders (are you noticing a theme, here?).
+You might have heard of the basic pattern in Spanish, that words ending in ‑o are masculine and words ending in ‑a are feminine.
+That’s mostly true, but for people who only know a language without grammatical gender, it’s natural to wonder why!
+Again, there’s no special reason for these vowels to be associated with these genders.
 Remember how we talked about how words fall into different genders (genres)?
-When it comes to Spanish, the majority of words in each category end with the same sound – in one category it's -o and in the other it's -a – so today those sounds are associated with their gender category.
+When it comes to Spanish, the majority of words in each category end with the same sound—in one category it’s ‑o and in the other it’s ‑a—so today those sounds are associated with their gender category.

 Grammatical gender evolved over time